-This question was requested by the Justice Department, who says they need better data on the voting age population to help enforce the Voting Rights Act.
+The new question was requested by the Justice Department, who says they need better data on the voting age population to help enforce the Voting Rights Act.
 Secretary of Commerce Wilbur Ross, who oversees the Census, granted the Justice Department’s request.
 This has caused a great deal of controversy.
 Critics of the citizenship question argue that there are other ways to get the information and they believe this change will discourage non-citizens and even legal immigrants from participating.
 They say that would result in undercounting, which could shift the balance of power in the House of Representatives and lead to inadequate representation in Congress and reduced funding for those who need it most.
-Twelve states have challenged the citizenship question in court, in two separate lawsuits—one filed by the Attorney General of California, and a second filed by the Attorney General of New York on behalf of his state and 10 others.
+Across the country, state attorneys general, civil rights groups and others challenged the citizenship question in court.

-This lesson provides an opportunity for students to learn about the U.S. Census, to understand and reflect upon the controversy over the citizenship question and to express their own point of view on the topic by writing a persuasive letter.
+This lesson provides an opportunity for students in grades 8 through 12 to learn more about the U.S. Census, to understand and reflect upon the controversy over the citizenship question and to express their own point of view on the topic by writing a persuasive letter.

 - Students will understand what the U.S. Census is and its purpose.

 - Students will develop questions for a potential School Census in order to gain insight into the kinds of questions that will get the most response and those questions that may suppress participation.